 Hurricane Impacted Animals

-Palm Beach County Animal Care and Control continues to request that any stray animals found are brought to the shelter at 7100 Belvedere Road for documentation and stray-hold time in an effort to reunite animals that may have become lost just prior to and immediately following Hurricane Irma.
-Animals found during the period of September 8th through September 16th will be kept for 10 days before being available for pre-adoption.
+Palm Beach County Animal Care and Control continues to request that any stray animals found are brought to the shelter at 7100 Belvedere Road for documentation and stray-hold time in an effort to reunite animals that may have become lost just prior to and immediately following a hurricane.
+Animals found during the time our community is impacted by a hurricane will be kept for 10 days before being available for pre-adoption.
 No adoption will be finalized until 30 days after the storm-impacted pet was brought to the division.

-Local private shelters and rescue organizations are strongly discouraged from importing any new animals into Palm Beach County for a minimum of 60 days.
+Local private shelters and rescue organizations are strongly discouraged from importing any new animals into Palm Beach County during hurricane season.
 Local private shelters and rescue organizations are encouraged to take adoptable animals from Animal Care and Control in order to free space at the division for storm displaced pets.

 Pet Friendly Hurricane Shelter